Home

 Minus W S & Bro, W S and J P Minus, genl mdse and drugs

-Moorer P L & Co, P L Moorer and W J Murray, genl mdse, physicians
+Moorer P L & Co, P L Moorer and W J Murray, genl mdse, physicians and drugs

 Risher P W, grist mill